 If you’ve never written a song before, or have tried in the past but weren’t happy with the results, that’s okay.
 This article is for you!

 I’ve put together an “Ultimate Guide to Songwriting”.
 I tried to make it easy to find what you need from start to finish.
-Or print this page so you can read it later!

 Whether your dream is to write for just yourself, for your church, or possibly for a career, I hope this will help set you on the right track.
 If you still have questions, comment below or contact me anytime!